arboleda-alejandro/talks/devops_days_medellin_2024/README.md

-# Instructions to Run the "get_attendee" Project
+# Instructions to Run the get_attendee Project

 ## Requirements
 1. Tested with python==3.11.5